CLOSE

 Admission Requirements

-• Experience in ministry and current ministry engagement
+• Significant experience in ministry and current ministry engagement

 • Commitment to deep theological reflection on the practice of ministry